sakonn/location-app/README.md

-## Semestral project for UNIX - vývojové prostredie
+## Semestral project for VAII - the vajko

 ### Object
 Simple web application build on Flask, which can store location data from monitoring device in database and represent them on the map.